infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

 export { useUnicorns } from "./useUnicorns";
 ```

-and this allows use to import everything from `./service/Unicorns`, i.e.:
+and this permits to import from `./service/Unicorns`

 ```jsx
 // App.tsx